 Feet are probably the most neglected part of the human body.
-Think about it, how many times have you thought about your feet?
+Think about it: how many times have you thought about your feet?
 Have you really considered how important your feet are when they are working so hard to support your body and take you wherever you need to go?
-Follow the following simple steps to ensure your feet are in check and given the love they deserve.
+Follow the following simple foot care routines to ensure your feet are in check and given the love they deserve.

 Keep your feet clean and dry

 Practice good hygiene by washing your feet daily and drying well in between the toes.
-Increased moisture to the foot can increase the risk of fungal infections.
+Damp feet can increase the risk of fungal infections.
 If your feet sweat a lot, wear moisture wicking socks and breathable shoes.

 Moisturizing

 Just as it is not good to have overly moist feet, you don’t want to have overly dry feet as well.
 Your skin is your body’s first and greatest defence against external aggressors, so you want to make sure you’re keeping it in its optimal condition.
-Protect the integrity of your skin and reinforce its elasticity to combat the pressures and stresses caused by walking or running by applying moisturizer on at least once every day.
+A good foot care routine includes applying moisturizer daily.
+This will help the skin maintain its integrity and protective barrier.
+Moisturizing reinforces the skin’s elasticity, which allows it to adjust to and combat the pressures and stresses caused by walking or running.

 Proper Nail Cutting

-Your toenails grow about 1 mm in length per month and should be trimmed every couple of months to reduce the risk of damage and trauma.
+Your toenails grow about 1 mm in length per month and should be trimmed periodically to reduce the risk of damage and trauma.
 When cutting your toenails, make sure to cut straight across (you can smooth the corners with a file) and not too short to reduce the risk of ingrown toenails.
-If you have a difficult time reaching your toenails, have vision problems, or are diabetic, book an appointment with a Registered Chiropodist who can help with regular nail care.
+If you have a difficult time reaching your toenails, have vision problems, or have diabetes, book an appointment with a Registered Chiropodist, who can help with regular nail care.

 Proper Footwear